 - Have proof of settlement funds and a settlement plan.

 The federal government sets the amount of nominations the SINP can make every year.
-The SINP also has a maximum number of application thresholds for each year.
+The SINP accepts a maximum number of applications each year.
 No application is guaranteed to be accepted and/or nominated.

 How to Apply